mpg-age-bioinformatics/vscode-sandboxes/README.md

 ### Download the Windows executables

-Download the appropriate file from the
+Open the appropriate release on the
 [GitHub Releases](https://github.com/mpg-age-bioinformatics/vscode-sandboxes/releases)
-page:
+page.
+Under **Assets**, download the appropriate file:

 - `Python-Sandbox.exe`;
 - `R-Sandbox.exe`; or